qgustavor/Internet-plus-Equality/readme.md

 * Republican = Nazi
 * Libertarian = Cryptofascist
 * MSNBC = MSNBC, the only valid safe space channel for intellectual enlighteneds
+* Huffington Post = Organ of the intellectual vanguard

 ### Race, Archeology, and Sociology
 * Race = Doesn't exist